d1by/auto-ms-rewards/README.md

 https://promos.microsoftrewards.com/US/en/MS_PB_APR_INT_21/rules
 ##### "Use of any automated system to participate is prohibited and will result in disqualification."

 # This is for educational purposes only.
-I do not condone the use of this code in a real world situation.
-I will not be held liable for what others may do this code.
+I do not condone the use of this script in any real world situation.
 ------------------------

 # Auto Microsoft Rewards